lenmorld/poutinify/README.md

 TODO:

-1. make a node server, so that the yelp request is not blocked because of CORS
+[/] make a node server, so that the yelp request is not blocked because of CORS

+[ ] fix webpack + node/nodemon to have both
+reflect React and Node changes

 NOTES on webpack + node

-"start-server": "webpack && node server.js"
+>>> "start-server": "webpack && node server.js"

 -> this starts server but only serves the current "snapshot" build of the src folder
+-> have to be restarted to reflect changes

 -> this is good for final build (PRODUCTION MODE)

-"start": "webpack-dev-server"
+>>> "start": "webpack-dev-server"

 -> this watches files for webpack frontend compiles, but the one served by node is not updated

-SOLUTION:
+SOLUTION:  FAILED MISERABLY, reverted to old one

 for DEV mode, have 2 processes running

 $ npm run dev       # "webpack-dev-server --hot"